rkiman/wdwarfdate/README.md

 - *initial_mass:* Initial mass, meaning the mass of the progenitor star.
 - *final_mass:* Final mass, meaning the mass of the white dwarf.

-When we run *wdwarfdate* it will also save five files per star in a folder called results (which the code will create if it doesn't exist):
+When we run *wdwarfdate* it will also save four files per star in a folder called results (which the code will create if it doesn't exist):

 1. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_walkers.png which contains the traces for each walker to confirm convergence of the code.